ferrocene/ferrocene/src/glossary.rst

 ^^^^^^^^^^^^^^^^^^^^^

 :dp:`fls_q7eta38vw0ig`
-An :t:`indexed deconstructor` is a :t:`construct` that matches the position of a :t:`tuple field`.
+An :dt:`indexed deconstructor` is a :t:`construct` that matches the position of a :t:`tuple field`.

 :dp:`fls_gryv4audvann`